francisquinha/pencil/ESOF-docs/SoftwareProcesses.md

 The design is a description of the structure of the software, its interfaces and sometimes the algorithms that will be used.
 The different components of the software should be identified and described, as well as their organization as a whole.
 The interfaces between different components and between the software and the user also need to be detailed.

-The image bellow contains a diagram for the implementation of Pencil2D gives some indication of its design process.
+The image below contains a diagram for the implementation of Pencil2D gives some indication of its design process.
 Accompanying it there is a description of the ideas the main developer has regarding the organization and the role of the several components of the software as he wishes them to be.
 Although these designes could be better organize, they do show some concern with this stage of the development process.

 <div align="center">
 	<img src= roadmap.jpeg height=400>